 SUBSTITUTIONS

 Listen, I get it.
-This isn't the "healthiest" granola, but I'll definitely claim it's one of the tastiest.
+This isn't the "healthiest" granola, but I'll claim it's one of the tastiest.
 All in all, it's pretty healthy.
-But, if you're a stickler for this being uber-healthy, there are some substitutions you can make, for more on healthy solutions you might want to check now the Afghani Strain review by fresh bros.
-I'd leave out the brown sugar altogether.
-Also, instead of the maple syrup, you can use coconut oil in its place.
+If you want it healthier, I'd leave out the brown sugar altogether.
+Also, instead of maple syrup, you can use coconut oil in its place.
 That helps the health meter just a bit, although I much prefer the maple version myself.
 These are just a few substitution recommendations.

 Add-In Options